 This post may contain affiliate links.
 For more information, please read the full disclosure policy here.

 Sanur is undoubtedly one of my favourite places to visit in Bali.
-Sitting on Bali’s eastern coast, it’s a lot more chill than its western counterparts like Kuta and Canggu.
+Sitting on Bali’s eastern coast, it’s much more chill than its western counterparts like Kuta and Canggu.
 The beach is also calm compared to the western surf beaches.
-Some people may be turned off by the chill vibes, but I personally love them.
+The chill vibes may turn some people off, but I personally love them.

 Recently, I stayed in Sanur for a month, so I feel like I know the area well enough to compile this comprehensive Sanur travel guide.
 I answer all your burning questions so you can plan the best trip to Sanur in Bali.
 Let’s go!